-Setting up a sacred sleep place is important, and setting good habits before bed is important; such as – turning off the TV, laying down around 10pm in complete darkness, putting all devices out of reach from your bed, not watching the news or anything violent before bed – you don’t want to take those thoughts to bed.
+Setting up a sacred sleep place is important, and setting good habits before bed is important; such as – turning off the TV, laying down around 10pm in complete darkness, switching off and putting all devices out of reach from your bed, not watching the news or anything violent before bed – you don’t want to take those thoughts to bed.
 Reading is helpful but make sure it’s a book that is calming and soothing for your soul.
-You can also listen to relaxing, meditative music.
+You can also listen to relaxing, meditative and peaceful music.
 Obviously avoid all caffeinated beverages and alcohol before sleep.
 Exercise during the day can also help you get a good night’s sleep.

-Not being able to sleep can also come from issues you are dealing with in your life.
+Sleep deprivation can also come from issues you are dealing with in your life.
 That happens to everyone and it is the cause of much distress.
 Try to recognize what is troubling you, address it, come to the realization you are not going to solve it overnight (literally) and try to put the day’s thoughts and troubles behind you and out of your mind.
 This will lead to a more restful sleep and give you the strength and clarity to address life’s issues tomorrow.